scanpay/php-scanpay/README.md

 [![Latest Stable Version](https://img.shields.io/github/v/release/scanpay/php-scanpay?cacheSeconds=600)](https://packagist.org/packages/scanpay/scanpay)
 [![License](https://img.shields.io/github/license/scanpay/php-scanpay?cacheSeconds=6000)](https://github.com/scanpay/php-scanpay/blob/master/LICENSE)

 The Scanpay PHP client library provides convenient and simplified access to the Scanpay API from programs written in PHP.
+The library is developed and maintained by Scanpay in Denmark.

-If you have any questions or ideas, don't hesitate to contact us at [support@scanpay.dk](mailto:support@scanpay.dk) or chat with us on [`irc.scanpay.dev:6697`](https://chat.scanpay.dev).
+If you have any questions, concerns or ideas, please do not hesitate to e-mail us at [support@scanpay.dk](mailto:support@scanpay.dk) or chat with the development team on our IRC server [`irc.scanpay.dev:6697`](https://chat.scanpay.dev).

 ## Requirements